saasforge/book-on-deployment/Chapter I. AWS.md

 We create here the EB client object that will do all the work.

-### Create the applicatoin version
+### Create the application version

-The first step is to create the appliucation version.
-As you remember all versions are stored as just regular acrhive files.
+The first step is to create the application version.
+As you remember all versions are stored as just regular archive files.

 ```
-# Checks if the environment exists and create a new one if not
+# Checks if the environment exists and creates a new one if not
 def check_env_exists(env_name):
     try:
         env = eb_client.describe_environments(